Puerto Vallarta in August 2026: Rain & No Sargassum

 7. Evening tacos and bars once the city feels lighter

-Use our Puerto Vallarta Travel Guide and Puerto Vallarta best activities guide for the broader activity list.
+Use our Puerto Vallarta Travel Guide, Puerto Vallarta best activities guide, and day trips from Puerto Vallarta guide for the broader activity list.

 What to limit in August